ayouboss/Meteor-DHTMLX-Scheduler-Live-Update/README.md

 Meteor DHTMLX Scheduler with Live Update
 ====================================

-Updates automatically to all connected clients
+Updates automatically to all connected clients (autopublish and insecure packages removed)